cjrace/almostyellow/README.md

 npm install
 ```

-To run the development server (use Ctrl-c if running in VSCode to cancel the development server):
+To run the development server (use `Ctrl-C` if running in VSCode to cancel the development server):

 ```bash
 npm run dev